 - Who should NOT use masks: children under age 2, or anyone who has trouble breathing, is unconscious, incapacitated or otherwise unable to remove the mask without assistance.

 - Masks are NOT surgical masks or N95 respirators.
-Currently, surgical masks and N95 respirators are critical supplies that should be reserved for healthcare workers and other first responders.
+Surgical masks and N95 respirators are supplies that should be reserved for healthcare workers and other first responders.

 Wear your Mask Correctly

 - Wash your hands before putting on your mask